Samara: Sports

-Infrastructure

-Transportation
+Infrastructure; transportation

 Samara is a major transport hub.

 Highways

 Samara is located on the M5 highway, a major road between Moscow and the Ural region.

 Rail

 There are rail links to Moscow and other major Russian cities.
 The new, unusual-looking railway station building was completed in 2001.

 River transport

 Samara is a major river port, due to its location at the confluence of the Volga and Samara rivers.